astrocatalogs/astrocats/README.md

 * [The Open Nova Catalog](https://opennova.space) [[GitHub repo](https://github.com/astrocatalogs/novae)]
 * [The Open Black Hole Catalog](https://holes.space) [[GitHub repo](https://github.com/astrocatalogs/blackholes)]

-The process for creating one's own open astronomy catalog involves checking out this package and designing a "module" for it that is specific to that catalog's needs.
+The process for creating one's own open astronomy catalog involves checking out this package and designing a "module" for it that is specific to that catalog's needs, a [Wiki is available](https://github.com/astrocatalogs/astrocats/wiki) with instructions for doing so.
 At the moment the most developed module is the Open Supernova Catalog module; to set up astrocats with the supernovae module, one needs to check out two repositories:

 ```shell
 git clone git@github.com:astrocatalogs/astrocats.git